voytas75/KrakenExchangeAPI-PowerShell/README.md

 Download scripts.

+### module KrakenExchange

+...waiting for version 1.0.0

+KrakenExchange is a PowerShell module that allows you to interact with the Kraken cryptocurrency exchange API.
+In this first version of the module, you can easily retrieve your account balance.

+Future versions of the module will expand on this functionality, providing even more powerful tools for automating trading strategies and performing market analysis.
+You will be able to get ticker information for a specific asset pair, place buy and sell orders, get your trade history, and much more.
+The module also supports getting open orders and canceling orders, making it a comprehensive tool for managing your trades.

+KrakenExchange is designed to be flexible and customizable, allowing you to easily integrate it into your existing PowerShell scripts and automation workflows.
+Whether you're a seasoned trader or just getting started with cryptocurrency trading, this module provides a powerful toolset to help you succeed in the market.

+Note: This module is not affiliated with Kraken or any other cryptocurrency exchange, and use of the module is at your own risk.

 ## ApiKey and ApiSecret

 To get a Kraken API Key and API Secret, you will need to follow these steps: